 Andrew rejoined the EJC in February 2014.
 Andrew initially joined the EJC as a Law Fellow in 2012, where he conducted client intakes and assisted in the EJC’s litigation efforts.
 He then served as an associate at a small employment law firm in D.C., handling discrimination and wage-hour cases.
+Andrew’s current work focuses on representing low-income workers in wage-and-hour and worker’s compensation matters, as well as assisting in larger cases co-counseled by D.C.-area employment law firms.
 Andrew is a graduate of Kenyon College and of William and Mary Law School, where he was a Lead Articles Editor for the William and Mary Law Review.
-Andrew is a member of the Maryland bar, and his membership with the District of Columbia bar is pending.
+Andrew is a member of the District of Columbia and Maryland Bars, and is fluent in Spanish.

 ahass[at]dcejc.org; 202-828-9675 x116